mhartz25/blog_hugo/content/about/index.md

 * If you want to join the 3 people I'm not related to who have asked to get email updates when I post something.
-You'rer gonna have to email me and I'll add you to that very manual process.
+You're gonna have to email me and I'll add you to that very manual process.